Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 Bingo!

-Posted at 12:04 PM in Evolution, Science | Permalink | Comments (0) | TrackBack (0)
+Posted at 12:04 PM in Evolution, Science | Permalink | Comments (0)

 Last month I linked a review by John Armstrong of a Nova documentary on the Dover School Board case concerning intelligent design called Intelligent Design on Trial, filmed in 2007.
-I finally had a chance to watch all two hours of the documentary (in 12 segments) and I agree with John, it is really quite good.
+I finally had a chance to watch all two hours of the documentary (in 12 segments), and I agree with John; it is really quite good.

-to science) spillover into philosophical materialism.
+My dad was a research chemist all his life, and I've been around science and scientists all my life.
+I'm fully aware that many scientists have let methodological naturalism (which is essential to science) spill over into philosophical materialism.
 I sympathize with Christians who find such scientists arrogant and offensive.
 They often are.
-But intelligent design does not fit the strictures of science the attempt to insert errant scientific methods to counteract obnoxious philosophical materialists is of little benefit.
-Personally, I'm a theistic evolutionist and I think this documentary does a great job of illustrating the reasons I find ID unhelpful.
-I'm sure some ID enthusiasts would differ with me but I felt, for the most part, it was a respectful treatment of the events in Dover and of ID.
-If you haven't seen it, I'd really encourage you to give it a whirl.
+But intelligent design does not fit the strictures of science; the attempt to insert errant scientific methods to counteract obnoxious philosophical materialists is of little benefit.
+I'm a theistic evolutionist, and I think this documentary does a great job illustrating the reasons I find ID unhelpful.
+I'm sure some ID enthusiasts would differ with me, but I felt, for the most part, it was a respectful treatment of the events in Dover and of ID.
+If you haven't seen it, I'd encourage you to whirl it.

-Posted at 05:00 AM in Evolution, Science | Permalink | Comments (0) | TrackBack (0)
+Posted at 05:00 AM in Evolution, Science | Permalink | Comments (0)

 The Economist: Untouched by the hand of God (HT: Brad Wright)

 I suspect the low numbers in Turkey are due to Islamic beliefs.
-The low numbers in the United States are likely due the persistent residual impact of Scottish Common Sense Realism, which so heavily influenced American Christianity in the 18th and 19th Centuries, with its insistence of a "fact-to-fact" utterly historical reading of the early chapter of Genesis.
+The low numbers in the United States are likely due to the persistent residual impact of Scottish Common Sense Realism, which so heavily influenced American Christianity in the 18th and 19th Centuries, with its insistence on a "fact-to-fact" utterly historical reading of the early chapter of Genesis.

 Wired: At 200, Darwin Evolves Beyond Evolution

-Posted at 04:48 PM in Evolution, History, Science | Permalink | Comments (0) | TrackBack (0)
+Posted at 04:48 PM in Evolution, History, Science | Permalink | Comments (0)

 John H. Armstrong: Judgment Day: Intelligent Design on Trial

-Posted at 11:13 AM in Evolution, Science | Permalink | Comments (0) | TrackBack (0)
+Posted at 11:13 AM in Evolution, Science | Permalink | Comments (0)

 The Onion: Evolutionists Flock To Darwin-Shaped Wall Stain